projectgus/hyundai-kona-ev-can-logs/README.md

 Many logs have accompanying videos that I haven't put in the repo (too big).
 If you're unsure about what happens at a particular time then you can open an Issue and ask me to check the video, I'll see what I can do.

+Many of these logs become intermittent part way through due to consistently dropped messages, some kind of capturing issue.
+[More details in this blog post](https://www.projectgus.com/2023/10/kona-can-decoding/#bad-logs).
+There are notes below about if/when this seems to happen in each log.

 ### 221207-1-2019-pcan-dcan-vehicle-ready-scancodes-custompids.csv
 Model: 2019

+(Log has no dropped messages.)

 Channel 0: PCAN, Channel 1: DCAN with an OBD2 BT dongle attached.